Shashi7474/Customer-segmentation-analysis/README.md

 This is the kind of project that lands data jobs.
 Not because it's complex — but because it tells a clear business story with data.

-Full project on GitHub 👇 (link in comments)

 If you're learning data analytics or ML, save this.
 Build it yourself.
 It changed how I think about customer data.

 ♻️ Repost if this was useful — someone in your network needs to see this.